The Turks and Caicos Islands is a British Overseas Territory.

 People in the Turks and Caicos (and the Government) do not pay any UK taxes or any sort of payments or contributions to the UK.

 Less than 1 in 5 people are registered to vote in the Turks and Caicos.
-This low number is largely due to ineligibility of the majority of the population.
+This low number is due to the ineligibility of the majority of the population (as they do not hold the locally conferred Turks and Caicos Islander Status).

 In the 2021 General Election, there were a total of 8,581 registered voters, out of a total estimated population of 46,131 (2021 Statistics Department estimate), putting the registered electorate at 18.6% of the population, and a much smaller number are eligible to vote in political party nominations.